Learn through the super-clean Baeldung Pro experience:

-In FFmpeg, we can use a combination of filters to appropriately place videos side by side.
-For that purpose, we can use filter_complex.
+In FFmpeg, we can use a combination of filters with the -filter_complex option to place videos side by side appropriately.
 Specifically, filter_complex lets us combine multiple complex filters for audio and video streams simultaneously.

-There are two such complex filters that we use to stitch videos together: hstack and overlay.
+There are two such complex filters to stitch videos together: hstack and overlay.
 We can use either filter and the end result should be the same.

-In the next sections, we’ll use both filters to demonstrate how to join videos together.
-For our example, we’ve chosen two small videos that are 10 seconds long with the same resolution.
+For this example, we’ve chosen two small videos that are 10 seconds long and have the same resolution.

-hstack stands for “horizontal stack”.
-Specifically, it lets us stitch two or more videos together in a horizontal manner.
-Therefore, the output video will have multiple videos placed side by side.
+hstack stands for horizontal stack and enables us to stitch two or more videos horizontally.
+As a result, the output video displays multiple videos side by side.

 As an example, let’s use the hstack filter to stitch two videos: